ryrocks/user-post-viewer/README.md

-# nextjs-tailwind
+# nextjs-starter

-The basic Next.js environment with Tailwind
+A Next.js repo starts with primary libraries.